 Ehud Barak's Vanishing Red Lines

-In addition to the lack of firmness of Mr. Barak's positions, he has revealed a startling willingness to violate Israel's longstanding red lines.
+In addition to the lack of firmness of Mr. Barak's positions, he revealed a startling willingness to violate Israel's longstanding red lines.
 These red lines have been upheld by every government from the Left and Right, include Barak's, over the space of decades.
 Barak violated virtually every major red line in the matter of a few weeks.

 Mr. Barak specifically mentioned 4 red lines that he would not cross when he left for Camp David.
 They were: No division of Jerusalem, no return to the 1949 borders, no return of Arab refugees, and no foreign army west of the Jordan River.
 He violated them all at the summit, and a few more as well.
 A list of his violations before and during Camp David follows: